janelia-flyem/dvid/README.md

 First, make sure you allow a sufficient number of open files.
 This can be checked via the "ulimit -n" command in Linux and Mac.
 We suggest raising this to 65535 on Linux and at least 8192 on a Mac.
 You might have to modify the
-(1024 has proven sufficient for Teravoxel datasets on 64-bit Linux using standard leveldb but this had to be raised to several thousand even for 50 Gigavoxel datasets on Mac.)
+(1024 has proven sufficient for Teravoxel repos on 64-bit Linux using standard leveldb but this had to be raised to several thousand even for 50 Gigavoxel repos on Mac.)

     % ulimit -n 65535